 Whether students seek networking opportunities in a community of diverse professionals, social organizations aimed at embracing Tech’s outstanding diversity, or just a group of peers whom they click with from the moment they meet, CDI’s student organizations help all Huskies find their family.

-Established to promote the understanding of Native American culture at Michigan Tech, in the community, and within the organization.
-AISES facilitates the exchange of information regarding employment opportunities, scholarships, and special programs.
+Established to promote the understanding of Native American culture at Michigan Technological University, in the community, and in this organization; facilitate the exchange of information regarding employment opportunities, scholarships, and special programs.

-Keweenaw Pride is the gay, lesbian, bisexual, transgender, and straight ally (GLBTA) organization of Michigan Tech and the Keweenaw.
-We are a student group for GLBT people, their straight allies, and their friends who seek to provide a safe place for those in need of support.
-We host educational presentations and forums for the campus community as well as participate in national awareness events such as Coming Out Day and National Day of Silence.
-Additionally, we put on numerous social events throughout the year to promote a "queer positive" atmosphere on our campus.
+Keweenaw Pride is the Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual and Straight Ally Organization of Michigan Technological University and the Keweenaw.
+We are a student group for LGBTQIA+ people, their straight allies and friends who seek to provide a safe place for those in need of support.
+We put on numerous social events throughout the year to promote a "queer positive" atmosphere on our campus.
 We encourage our members to become leaders within the organization as committee leaders.

 The National Society of Black Engineers (NSBE) is a 501(C)(3) non-profit association that is owned and managed by its members.
 The organization is dedicated to the academic and professional success of African-American engineering students and professionals.
-NSBE offers its members leadership training, professional development, mentoring opportunities, career placement services, and more.
-Nationally, the organization is comprised of 242 collegiate, 70 professional, and 82 pre-college active chapters nationwide and overseas.
+NSBE offers its members leadership training, professional development, mentoring opportunities, career placement services and more.
+NSBE is comprised of 242 collegiate, 70 professional and 82 pre-college active chapters nationwide and overseas.
 These chapters are geographically divided into six regions.
 NSBE is governed by an executive board of college students and engineering professionals and is operated by a professional staff in our World Headquarters located in Alexandria, VA.

-The Society of African American Men is an organization dedicated to the promotion of brotherhood, unity, and scholastic achievement.
-The Society of African American Men also strives to help foster character development and discipline in African American men and provide cultural diversity and awareness at Michigan Tech.
-SAAM members pride themselves on a great understanding of the benefits of unity.
+The Society of African American Men (SAAM) is an organization dedicated to the promotion of brotherhood, unity, and scholastic achievement.
+The Society of African American Men also strives to help foster character development and discipline in African American men and provide cultural diversity and awareness throughout the community of Michigan Technological University (MTU).
+SAAM has a great understanding of the benefits of unity.

 The Society of Intellectual Sisters was established to promote sisterhood and scholarship primarily—but not exclusively—among African-American women.
 SIS also works to develop unification and cultural diversity at the University and in the community through service and fundraising.